alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 Thank you for your comments and questions!
 We start by discussing some common high-level concerns, then address all comments in order.

+Reviewr A about novelty

+Reviewrs A and C about generality and choice of our benchmarks.

+Reviewer A further about compilation time

+Reviewer B about fuzzing

+Reviewer C about sematnically identical

 # Reviewer A

 > Q1) Can you clarify the novelty of your paper?
 Does it introduce any optimization from the multi-stage programming not known before?